-The kind declaration in Figure 13 introduces a new kind, Domain, and two new types, High and Low.
-The data declaration for D introduces a new type constructor with an interesting kind: (D::Domain $\rightsquigarrow $).
+The kind declaration in Figure 10 introduces a new kind, Domain, and two new types, High and Low.
+The data declaration for D introduces a new type constructor with an interesting kind: (D::Domain $\rightarrow $ ).
 Like other data declarations its also introduces new values Hi and Lo.
 The type D reflects the structure of the kind Domain into the value world, and the type of Hi and Lo are indexed by the types (High and Low) they represent: (Lo::D Low) and (Hi::D High).

 The security language is closely related to the While-language.
 The main difference is the introduction and use of domains.
 This necessitates a change in the way we type stores.
 In the While-language the type of a store was a nested tuple encoding the types of the variables in scope.
 In the security language, the types of the variables is not enough - we must also encode the Domain of each variable.
 This is the role of the type constructor P (think of (P x y) as a special kind of pair).
 In the While-language a command typed as (Com (Int, (Bool, a))) would be typed as (Com (P (D High, (D Low, b)) (Int, (Bool, a)))) in the security language.

 The type parameter to Exp and Com describing stores is now a P pair.
-The second component of the pair is a parallel structure (with the same nesting shape as the second) but storing representations of the Domain of variables rather than their types.
+The second component of the pair is exactly as in the Whilelanguage, and the first component of the pair is a parallel structure (with the same nesting shape as the second) but storing representations of the Domain of variables rather than their types.

 The interpretation of a command with type (Com d s) is a command in store s executing in a control thread in domain d.
 A similar interpretation applies to expressions with types (Exp s d t) except that a expression also returns a value of type t.
 Security in the language is enforced by the Dless witnesses in Var and Set constructors.
-Consider: (Var::V s d2 t -> Dless d2 d -> Exp s d t), a variable expression is well formed only if the domain of the variable (d2) is less than the thread of execution (d).
+Consider: (Var::V s d2 t -> Dless d2 $d \rightarrow Exp \ s \ d \ t$ ), a variable expression is well formed only if the domain of the variable (d2) is less than the thread of execution (d).
 Information can flow from Low variables into High threads, but not the other way around.
-For the assignments constructor function we have (Set::V s d2 t -> Exp s d1 -> Dless d1 d2 -> Dless d d2 -> Com s d).
+For the assignments constructor function we have (Set::V s d2 t $\rightarrow$ Exp s d1 $\rightarrow$ Dless d1 d2 $\rightarrow$ Dless d d2 $\rightarrow$ Com s d).
 The thread of the expression being assigned (d1) must be less than the domain of the variable being assigned to (d2).
 Anyone can assign to High variables, but only expressions in Low threads can assign to Low variables.
 In addition the thread of the assignment command (d) must be less than the thread of the variable (d2).
 This prevents the problem illustrated above of control flow predicated on High information being used to leak information into Low variables.